Sari: Professional style of draping

+Saris are worn as uniforms by the female hotel staff of many five-star luxury hotels in India, Sri Lanka, and Bangladesh as the symbol of Indian, Sri Lankan, and Bangladeshi culture, respectively.
+It also used by the air hostesses of Air India as uniform.
 Similarly, the female politicians of all three countries wear the sari in a professional manner.
 Bangladeshi politicians usually wear saris with long sleeve blouse while covering their midriff.
 Some politicians pair up saris with hijabs or shawls for more coverage.

 The women of the Nehru–Gandhi family like Indira Gandhi and Sonia Gandhi have worn a special blouse for the campaign trail which is longer than usual and is tucked in to prevent any midriff showing while waving to the crowds.
 Stylist Prasad Bidapa has to say, "I think Sonia Gandhi is the country's most stylish politician.
 But that's because she's inherited the best collection of saris from her mother-in-law.
 I'm also happy that she supports the Indian handloom industry with her selection."

 Most female MPs in the Sri Lankan Parliament wear a Kandyan osari.
 This includes prominent women in politics, the first female premier in the world, Sirimavo Bandaranaike and President Chandrika Bandaranaike Kumaratunga.
 Contemporary examples include Pavithra Wanniarachchi, the sitting health minister in Cabinet.
 The adoption of the sari is not exclusive to Sinhalese politicians; Muslim MP Ferial Ashraff combined a hijab with her sari while in Parliament.